 Headquartered in Chesterfield, Missouri, First Community Credit Union's field of membership (FOM) is residency based, with U.S. citizens/resident aliens (18 years or older) who live or work in the Missouri counties of Franklin, Jefferson, St. Charles, St. Louis and Warren, and the southwest Illinois counties of Madison, Monroe, and St. Clair, eligible for membership.

-Immediate family of current First Community CU members and membership-eligible individuals also qualify for membership.
+Immediate family of current First Community members and membership-eligible individuals also qualify for membership.
 Immediate family is generously defined as “spouse, child, sibling, parent, grandparent, grandchild, aunt, uncle, niece, nephew, first cousin or legal guardian and includes step, in-law and legally adoptive relationships.”
 The “immediate family” definition may allow many more people to qualify than one might expect.
 If you have a cousin or niece who lives in the Greater St. Louis metropolitan area, you could qualify for membership.

-Joining First Community CU and/or opening a CD can be done online or at any of 27 Missouri branches located in Arnold (2), Bridgeton, Chesterfield, Creve Coeur, Des Peres, Ellisville, Eureka, Fenton, Festus, Florissant, High Ridge, Lake Saint Louis, Manchester, Maplewood, O’Fallon (2), Richmond Heights, St. Charles (2), St. Louis (3), St. Peters, Warrenton, Washington, and Wentzville.
-First Community also has five Illinois branches, which are located in Belleville, Collinsville, Fairview Heights, Glen Carbon, and Granite City.
+Joining First Community can be done online, or at any of 33 Missouri branches located in Arnold (2), Bridgeton, Chesterfield, Cottleville, Creve-Coeur, Des Peres, Ellisville, Eureka, Fenton, Festus, Florissant (2), High Ridge, Kirkwood, Lake Saint Louis, Manchester, Maplewood, O’Fallon (3), Richmond Heights, Saint Charles (2), Saint Louis (5), Saint Peters, Warrenton, Washington, and Wentzville.
+First Community also has eight southern Illinois branches located in Belleville, Collinsville, Fairview Heights, Glen Carbon (2), Godfrey, Granite City, and Waterloo.

 Credit Union Overview

-First Community Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 5.31% (excellent), based on September 30, 2018 data.
-In the past year, First Community CU increased its total non-brokered deposits by $145.17 million, an excellent annual growth rate of 7.12%.
+First Community Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 3.59% (excellent), based on September 30, 2022 data.
+In the past year, First Community increased its total non-brokered deposits by $226.26 million, an excellent annual growth rate of 6.8%.
 Please refer to our financial overview of First Community Credit Union (NCUA Certificate # 67619) for more details.

-Founded in 1934, First Community Credit Union is the largest credit union in Missouri, with more than 312,200 members and assets in excess of $2.5 billion.
-A committed member of its community, First Community CU actively supports more than 25 non-profit organizations, including Habitat for Humanity, Make A Wish Foundation, and the Alzheimer’s Association.
+Founded in 1934, First Community Credit Union is the largest credit union in Missouri, with more than 372,000 members and assets in excess of $3.8 billion.
+Three year ago, First Community began a partnership with Southern Illinois University Edwardsville for the naming rights to the Vadalabene Center arena for ten years.